Internal · Instructor Reference

 F.Aeromedical Factors

-Obj: hypoxia · hyperventilation · middle ear/sinus · spatial disorientation · motion sickness · alcohol + drugs · dehydration · CO (self-launch) · evolved gas (scuba) · stress + fatigue · visual illusions.
+Obj: at least four of: hypoxia · hyperventilation · middle ear/sinus · spatial disorientation · motion sickness · dehydration · CO (self-launch) · stress + fatigue · visual illusions; plus alcohol + drugs + OTC medications; evolved gas (scuba).

 Std: demonstrates aeronautical knowledge.